 Scripture reading for May 23rd: Job 15-17

 As I think on this passage, I realize that I have been the “miserable comforter” to some.
 Sometimes it is easy to have glib answers and quote standard Bible texts.
 God wants us to have His heart of compassion for the hurting and downcast.
 We must listen to them and hear their heart.
 Sometimes this alone is the best thing we can do.
-We must seek to allow the Holy Spirit speak through us and address the real needs.
+We must seek to let the Holy Spirit speak through us and address the real needs.
 What is on the surface is not always the real issue.
 My prayer today is that I would be sensitive to each hurting person that I encounter and that God would use me to be a true friend!